seflaherty/submission/docs/architecture/decisions/0005-expert-assignment-engine.md

 ## Context

 <!-- The issue motivating this decision, and any context that influences or constrains the decision. -->
-The legacy system supporting customer-facing technology experts (the "SysOps Squad") has negatively impacted the business by assigning the incorrect expert consultant to a customer location without the expertise necessary to satisfactorily address the problem, or a larger system failue where useful information is not surfaced in time to successfully answer the customer trouble ticket.
-What is the appropriate solution for addressing the issue with dispatch of an incorrect expert for the trouble ticket.
+The legacy system supporting customer-facing technology experts (the "SysOps Squad") has negatively impacted the business by assigning the incorrect expert consultant to a customer location without the expertise necessary to satisfactorily address the problem, or a larger system failure where useful information is not surfaced in time to successfully answer the customer trouble ticket.
+What is the appropriate solution for addressing the issue with dispatch of an incorrect expert for the trouble ticket?

 ## Decision Drivers